Elmer Valo: Career

-Valo played for Federalsburg of the Eastern Shore League in 1939, and for Wilmington in the Interstate League in 1940.
+Valo played for the Federalsburg Athletics of the Eastern Shore League in 1939, and for Wilmington in the Interstate League in 1940.

+In August 1942, he was featured on the cover of the first issue of Baseball Digest.

+His baseball career was interrupted by a term of service in the U.S. Army from 1943–1946.
+Valo was commissioned as a second lieutenant but did not see combat.

 Valo's big-league playing career was affected by three franchise relocations.
 Valo spent his first 13 seasons in the majors with the Philadelphia A's, then accompanied the team to Kansas City when the club moved after the 1954 season.
 Valo moved with the Brooklyn Dodgers to Los Angeles after the 1957 season.
 And after playing for the Washington Senators in 1960, the franchise relocated and Valo found himself playing for the Minnesota Twins.

 He was a hustling player and an aggressive line-drive hitter who hit .300 or better five times, with a career-high .364 in 1955.
 As a right fielder, he was noted for his fearless manner in challenging fences, and occasionally crashed through an outfield wall in pursuit of a ball.

 As Valo's career moved into its final phase, he became an outstanding pinch-hitter.
 He used his strike zone judgment to post an on-base percentage over .400 in eight of the ten seasons (.414 from 1946 to 1955).
 In 1960, Valo set major-league pinch-hitting season records for games, walks and times on base.
 He also set a major-league career record with 91 walks as a pinch-hitter.